flaf/miscellaneous/puppet/modules/repository/README.md

 include '::repository::distrib'
 ```

-## Parameters and default values
+## Parameters

-The `distrib_url` parameter is the url of the repository which will be used.
+The `distrib_url` parameter is the url of the repository
+which will be used.
 Its default value is:

 * `http://ftp.fr.debian.org/debian/` for a Debian Operating system;
 * `http://fr.archive.ubuntu.com/ubuntu` for a Ubuntu Operating system.